ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

       command: "echo #greeting# #world#"
       ...

-This translates to Rocoto XML (white space added for readability):
+This translates to Rocoto XML (whitespace added for readability):

 .. code:: XML